An Efficient Closed-Form Solution to Full Visual-Inertial State Initialization: Conclusions

 \section{Conclusions}

 In this work, we introduced a closed-form initialization that recovers the full visual–inertial state without iterative solvers.
-By exploiting small-rotation and constant-velocity approximations, the method preserves the essential couplings between motion and inertial measurements while remaining analytically compact.
-A central ingredient is our fast approximation for gyroscope-bias estimation, which replaces costly optimization with a lightweight solve and enables its immediate, robust start-up.
-Across all EuRoC sequences, our method reduces the visual-inertial initialization errors of relevant baselines by $10-20\%$, reduces initialization windows by $4\times$ and computation times by $5\times$.
-Importantly, our solutions are also algebraically simpler.
-We believe our closed-form perspective offers a practical alternative for resource-constrained platforms and a strong foundation for future extensions within modern visual-inertial pipelines.
+By leveraging small-rotation and constant-velocity approximations, our methods preserves the essential couplings between motion and inertial measurements while remaining analytically compact.
+A central ingredient is our fast approximation for gyroscope-bias estimation, which replaces costly optimization with a lightweight solver and enables immediate and robust start-up.
+Across all EuRoC sequences, our method reduces the initialization errors of relevant baselines by $10$--$20\%$, reduces initialization windows by $4\times$ and computation times by $5\times$.
+Importantly, our solutions are also algebraically simpler. {Because the proposed approach is designed for short time windows and moderate motion, its underlying approximations may break down under highly dynamic conditions.
+In such occasional cases, slower nonlinear optimization-based methods may be more suitable.} Nevertheless, we believe our closed-form perspective offers a practical alternative for resource-constrained platforms and a strong foundation for future extensions within modern visual-inertial pipelines.